Frequently Asked Questions

-Have classes have been changed from synchronous to asynchronous?
+Have classes been changed from synchronous to asynchronous?
 Why would this be?

-- At the start of the fall quarter, a few courses switched from synchronous to asynchronous largely at the request of students who were experiencing issues with scheduling, time management, or technology, among other reasons.
+- Over fall and winter quarters, a few courses switched from synchronous to asynchronous largely at the request of students who were experiencing issues with scheduling, time management, or technology, among other reasons.

 - Per the CSU, we were are only able to indicate two modes of virtual instruction in our registration system - synchronous or asynchronous.
 Any instructors that needed to have at least part of their course occur at a scheduled time needed to use the synchronous mode, even if some part of their course would be delivered asynchronously.